-Indoor Water Conservation Tips:

-- Fix leaky plumbing fixtures, faucets and appliances in the - Run only full loads in the washing machine and dishwasher. - Install water saving devices. - Turn the water off while shaving and brushing your teeth.

-Outdoor Water Conservation Tips:

-- Sweep rather than hose down, sidewalks, driveways, and other impervious surfaces. - Add organic matter such a compost or peat moss to your soil to improve its ability to retain water. - Water prudently only when necessary and in the morning or late evening when temperatures are cooler. - Mow higher, longer grass holds soil moisture better than a shorter lawn.
+Indoor Water Conservation Tips: Outdoor Water Conservation Tips: Fix leaky plumbing fixtures, faucets and appliances in the house.
+Run only full loads in the washing machine and dish- washer.
+Install water saving devices.
+Sweep rather than hose down, sidewalks, driveways, and other impervious surfaces.
+Add organic matter such a compost or peat moss to your soil to improve its ability to retain water.
+Water prudently only when necessary and in the morning or late evening when temperatures are cooler. • Turn the water off while shaving and brushing your teeth. ٠ Mow higher, longer grass holds soil moisture better than a shorter lawn.

-Some people may be more vulnerable to contaminants in drinking water than is the general population:

-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV / AIDS or other immune systems disorders, some elderly and infants can be particularly at risk from infections.
+Some people may be more vulnerable to contaminants in drinking water than is the general population: Plant staff Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV / AIDS or other immune systems disorders, some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA and Centers for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium are available from the Safe Drinking Water Hotline (800-426-4791).
-The City of Kelso started a monthly cryptosporidium testing program on our untreated water starting in October of 2016 and will continue to test for the next 24 months.
+The City of any ques-Kelso started a monthly cryptosporidium testing program on our untreated water starting in October of 2016 and completed in October of 2018 with the results of 0 oocysts resulting in no additional treatment. about wa-